-13 One such program is the National Poultry Improvement Program (NPIP), a longstanding voluntary cooperative effort between USDA's Animal and Plant Health Inspection Service (APHIS), the states, and industry.
+One such program is the National Poultry Improvement Program (NPIP), a longstanding voluntary cooperative effort between USDA's Animal and Plant Health Inspection Service (APHIS), the states, and industry.
 The effort has involved the promotion of detailed on-farm sanitation procedures, yearly inspections, and regular testing for producer-participants, all aimed at eradicating bacterial diseases that can cause heavy losses in poultry flocks.
-SE is one of the avian diseases NPIP has sought to control.
-See also "Animal Health Programs" on page 7.
+SE is one of the avian diseases NPIP has sought to control.14